 In addition to his public school teaching career, Krasin plays trumpet in area ensembles as well as teaching private trumpet lessons.
 In his trumpet studio, he teaches all levels students from beginners to very advanced players in all styles of music.
 He is currently a member of the UW-River Falls University Band and plays with a brass quintet.
 Krasin is also a trumpet instructor at Shell Lake Arts Center during the summer Concert Band camp.

 Morey has performed in numerous professional vocal and instrumental groups throughout the Twin Cities region, most notably the Minnesota Orchestra and the Dale Warland Singers, and currently serves as the principal horn for Metropolitan Symphony Orchestra.
-She was recently featured as the alumni soloist with the St. Olaf College Band for the 2013 Homecoming Concert as well as a featured soloist with the Gustavus Wind Orchestra in 2015.
+She was recently featured as the alumni soloist with the St. Olaf College Band for the 2013 Homecoming Concert, as a with the Gustavus Wind Orchestra in 2015, and as a faculty soloist with the Gustavus Symphony Orchestra in 2016.

 Brian M. Olson has been Director of Instrumental Music at The Blake School in Minneapolis, Minnesota since 1986.
 He teaches band, orchestra, jazz, music history and theory, and music technology.
 Mr. Olson has also taught junior and senior high school band in Wisconsin Rapids and Mauston, Wisconsin.
 He holds a BME in Instrumental Music and an MM in Conducting from the University of Wisconsin-Eau Claire.
 Mr. Olson has taught for the SLAC Jazz Camps, Hudson Schools Summer Music Camp, served as saxophone section coach for Minnesota All State Bands and as coordinator for the Tri-Metro Honor Music Festival.
 His published original compositions can be found in the catalogs of Grand Mesa Music, C. L. Barnhouse Company, and Bourne Company Music Publishers.
 He has been commissioned to compose works for concert band, string orchestra, choir and brass ensemble.